Aperezortega/php-registration-login-forgottenpassword-app/README.md

 * Requesting password reset link.
 * Creating a new password.

-For the first step  we  have a form on requestNewPassword.php with an email input which is then posted to requestNewPasswordController.php:
+For the first step  we  have a form on requestNewPassword.php with an email input which is then posted to requestNewPasswordController.php.
+On the controller the email validated using the function User::isEmailFree($email) if true, it means the email is not registered and the process stops here.
+We get a redirection to the previous view with an error alert.

+If the email is not free, that means it is registered in the database and we can move forward with the process.
+This email is then being send the url link with the token, and the token is stored in the database for future use.

 ~~~
 <?php